 - Injuring agents (biological, chemical, physical, psychological)

-- Side effects of various cancer therapy agent
+- Side effects of various cancer therapy agents

-- Alteration in muscle tone (varies from flaccid to rigid); facial mask of pain
+- Alteration in muscle tone (varies from flaccid to rigid); a facial mask of pain

 - Altered ability to continue previous activities

 - Atrophy of the involved muscle group